top of page

 • Trialing, ordering, & fitting custom adaptive equipment (braces, prosthetics, carts, etc.)

-• Supplemental modalities (laser therapy, electrical stimulation, PEMF therapy)
+• Supplemental modalities (cold laser therapy, electrical stimulation, PEMF therapy)

 • Home modifications to help adapt to your pet’s functional status